Supervision Accelerates Pre-training in Contrastive Semi-Supervised Learning of Visual Representations: Experiments

 \section{Experiments}

-In this section, we investigate the computational effects of \putalg when combined with the SimCLR self-supervised instance-wise pretext task defined in Section~\ref{sec:background}.\footnote{The \putalg loss can certainly be combined with other instance-wise pretext tasks as well.} SimCLR~\citep{chen2020simple} establishes the current state-of-the-art for contrastive semi-supervised learning of visual representations.
-We report results on the ImageNet~\citep{russakovsky2015imagenet} and CIFAR10~\citep{krizhevsky2009learning} benchmarks for comparison with related work.
-All methods are trained for a default of 500 epochs using the LARS optimizer~\citep{you2017large} along with a cosine-annealing learning-rate schedule~\citep{loshchilov2016sgdr}.
-Results reported at intermediate epochs correspond to checkpoints from these 500 epochs training runs, and are intended to illustrate training dynamics.
+In this section, we investigate the computational effects of \putalg when combined with the SimCLR self-supervised instance-wise pretext task defined in Section~\ref{sec:background}.\footnote{The \putalg loss can certainly be combined with other instance-wise pretext tasks as well.} We report results on the ImageNet~\citep{russakovsky2015imagenet} and CIFAR10~\citep{krizhevsky2009learning} benchmarks for comparison with related work.
+We also examine the combinatition of \putalg with the contrastive SwAV method of~\citet{caron2020unsupervised} in Section~\ref{sec:related}, and achieve state-of-the-art top-5 accuracy on ImageNet with 10\% labels, while cutting the pre-training epochs in half.
+All methods are trained using the LARS optimizer~\citep{you2017large} along with a cosine-annealing learning-rate schedule~\citep{loshchilov2016sgdr}.
 The standard procedure when evaluating semi-supervised learning methods on these data sets is to assume that some percentage of the data is labeled, and treat the rest of the data as unlabeled.
-On ImageNet we directly use the same $1\%$ and $10\%$ data splits used in~\citep{chen2020simple}.
+On ImageNet we directly use the same $1\%$ and $10\%$ data splits used by~\citet{chen2020simple}.
 On CIFAR10, we create the labeled data sets by independently selecting each point to be in the set of labeled training points with some probability $p$; we run experiments for each $p$ in $\{0.01, 0.05, 0.1, 0.2, 0.5, 1.0\}$.

 \paragraph{Architecture \& data.} The encoder network in our experiments is a ResNet-50.
-On CIFAR10 we modify the trunk of the encoder following~\citep{chen2020simple}.
+On CIFAR10 we modify the trunk of the encoder following~\citet{chen2020simple}.
 While this network may not be optimal for CIFAR10 images, it enables fair comparison with previous work.
 For the projection network $h_{\theta_{\text{proj}}}$ we use an MLP with a single hidden-layer; the hidden layer has $2048$ units and the output of the projection network is a 128-dimensional real vector.
 The stochastic data augmentation module employs random cropping, random horizontal flips, and color jitter.
 On ImageNet, we also make use of Gaussian blur.